decampj4/trading-log/index.md

 ### Bought to close $UPST October 18 2024 35 Puts

 This came close to my price target and was an opportunity to take advantage of the ~3% run up the $UPST experienced in the afternoon.
 This also removes risk from this position and allows even more room to allocate to this position should $UPST experience another downturn

+### Bought to close $UPST October 25 2024 35 Put

+I made over 25% in one day, so it made sense to take the win